|

 In 1848 the Southwest was acquired by the United States in the War with

-Mexico Territory consisting of what is today known as the States of Arizona
+New Mexico Territory consisting of what is today known as the States of

-With Gold discovered in California, migration through Arizona was extensive
+River.
+With Gold discovered in California, migration through

 The southern region of the New Mexico Territory, especially Tucson and

-many Virginians.
-There would also be heavy settlement by the Mormons
+including many Virginians.
+There would also be heavy settlement

-passed by a Convention of the People of Arizona at Mesilla, Arizona Territory.
+was passed by a Convention of the People of Arizona at Mesilla, Arizona

-On August 1st, the Territory of Arizona was created and seceeded from
+Territory.
+On August 1st, the Territory of Arizona was created

 the Union.
 The Arizona Territory consisted of the portions of the